Today, I'm going to show you how to write radio ads. It doesn't matter if you're an absolute beginner, together we'll learn:

 Mary: Another dating app, gosh no!

-V.O: Get the Lunch Dating App from Google Play or App Store.
-Don’t have lunch alone.
+V.O: No lies!
+Get the Date a Lunch App from Google Play or App Store.
+Find love with your stomach.

 And write your radio ad like a real conversation.